 and finally, what is my budget?

 In conclusion, after having answered these questions, you will have done the most important part.
-You will have the basis upon which to choose a tool, and an organization.
-For assistance, you may also reach out to specialists.
+You will then have the basics to choose a tool and an organization.
+To help you, you can also consult specialists.